ellmetha/django-machina/docs/getting_started.rst

 Django-haystack settings
 ~~~~~~~~~~~~~~~~~~~~~~~~

-*Django-machina* uses *django-haystack* to provide search for forum conversations. *Django-haystack*
+Django-machina uses django-haystack to provide search for forum conversations.
+Django-haystack
 allows you to plug in many search backends so you may want to choose the one that best suits your
 need.

-You can start using the basic search provided by the *django-haystack*'s simple backend:
+You can start using the basic search provided by the django-haystack's simple backend:

 .. code-block:: python